See No Evil, Hear No Evil (film): Plot

-Dave and Wally escape from the police station but the criminals soon find them.
+Dave and Wally escape from the police station, but the criminals soon find them.
 Eve takes the coin from Wally and calls her boss Mr. Sutherland for instructions, while Dave learns their plans by reading her lips.
-When Kirgo tries to kill them, they use the fighting method they learned in the bar to knock him unconscious.
+When Kirgo tries to kill them, they knock him unconscious.

 They then steal an unattended police car, and Eve, Kirgo, and Braddock chase them.
-Working together to guide the patrol car, Dave and Wally evade their pursuers, but they accidentally launch the car onto a waterborne garbage barge.
+Working together to guide the patrol car, Dave and Wally evade their pursuers but accidentally launch the car onto a waterborne garbage barge.

 After hiding the police car, they call Wally's sister Adele for help.
-The police follow her and search her motel room, but the three avoid detection and get away.
-The trio then head for a resort mentioned in Eve's call to her boss.
+The three then head for a resort mentioned in Eve's call to her boss.
+There, Wally impersonates a visiting professor.
+Meanwhile, Dave sneaks into Eve's room and steals the coin.

-At the resort, Wally impersonates a visiting professor.
-Meanwhile, Dave sneaks into Eve's room to steal the coin.
-While he is digging through her bag, Eve comes out of the shower.
-Dave makes Eve believe he is armed, allowing him to slip out of the room with the coin.
 Meanwhile, Adele distracts Kirgo by crashing her car into his.
-However, Kirgo and Eve realize the ruse and kidnap her and take her to Sutherland's estate.
+However, Kirgo and Eve discover the ruse, kidnap her, and take her to Sutherland's estate.

-Arriving at the Sutherland estate, Dave and Wally put their rescue plan into action.
-They succeed in freeing Adele, but end up captured themselves.
-In his study, Sutherland – who is also blind – reveals that the coin is merely an outer disguise for a sample of an extremely valuable material called a superconductor.
-Kirgo and Sutherland are killed during an argument over sharing the profits, after which Dave and Wally escape the study and have a fight with Eve and a helicopter pilot to prevent Eve's escape.
+Arriving at the Sutherland estate, Dave and Wally free Adele but end up captured.
+In his study, Sutherland – who is also blind – reveals that the coin is an outer disguise for a sample of an extremely valuable material called a superconductor.
+Kirgo and Sutherland are killed during an argument over sharing the profits, after which Dave and Wally rescue Eve.

-When the police arrive, the remaining criminals are arrested, and Wally and Dave are released and cleared of the charges.
+When the police arrive, Wally and Dave are cleared of the charges.
 Shortly thereafter, the two men reaffirm their friendship at a local park.